jaimeacostag/inventory-obsolescence-risk-dashboard/README.md

   -  Commercial teams should reach out to existing customers about taking short-dated inventory at a discounted price.
   -  Supply Chain and QA should work on releasing Unreleased inventory before it becomes short-dated.
-  -  Planing and Supply Chain Teams should work on better forecasts for Albuterol Sulfate Inhalation Aerosol (785332PHM), adjusting production or purchase orders if sourced from a CMO.
+  -  Planning and Supply Chain Teams should work on better forecasts for Albuterol Sulfate Inhalation Aerosol (785332PHM), adjusting production or purchase orders if sourced from a CMO.

 ---